chisness/chisness.github.io/_posts/2020-09-21-monte-carlo-rl-and-blackjack.md

 We again simulated 5 million hands after finding the optimal strategy.
 Now we find an estimated win per hand of 0.0856133.
 Not surprisingly, when you can see both of the dealer's cards, the game becomes profitable.
 The increase in profitability is about 9.36 cents per hand from the prior scenario (from losing 0.80 cents per hand to winning 8.56 cents per hand).

 ## Importance Sampling Prediction
 Previously we showed that we could learn the optimal strategy by using a near-optimal policy that allowed for some exploring.
-That is, we played the predicted optimal strategy 95% of the time and other strategies 5% of the time.
+That is, we played the predicted optimal strategy 95% of the time and other strategies 5% of the time and accumulated sample hand episodes.

 There is another approach that uses two policies, one that is learned about and becomes the optimal policy (target policy) and one that is exploratory and is used to generate behavior (behavior policy).
 This is called off-policy learning.

 The main idea is that we get returns from the behavior policy and take the ratio of the target policy divided by the behavior policy to represent the frequency of obtaining those returns under the target policy.
+The result is an estimate of the value of the state.

 The Sutton Barto book looks at a particular state in which the sum of the player cards is 13 and there is a usable Ace (i.e. Ace-2 or Ace-Ace-Ace).
 We take the target policy as sticking on 20 and 21 and hitting on everything else and the behavior policy of hitting or sticking 50% each.
 They determined that the value of this state under the target policy is -0.27726 (we are now again using the original rules with no natural blackjack and no doubling down).